image courtesy photo505.com

 Things apparently done by the character Dave Pollard (though ‘he’ had no choice in the matter):

-- Born in 1951, lived in various parts of Canada, was married for 27 years to a woman he remains on good terms with, and has two wonderful step-children, four grandchildren and one great-grandchild he is immensely proud of.
+- Born in 1951, lived in various parts of Canada, was married for 27 years to a woman he remains on good terms with, and has two wonderful step-children, four grandchildren and two great-grandchildren he is immensely proud of.

 - Author since 2003 of a blog How to Save the World, described as a “chronicle of civilization’s collapse, creative works and essays on our culture; a trail of crumbs, runes and exclamations along the path in search of a better way to live and make a living, and a better understanding of human nature and how the world really works.”
 8000 pages and counting, with a suggested reading list and ‘best articles’ list.

 - Wrote a book called Finding the Sweet Spot: A Natural Entrepreneur’s Guide to Responsible, Sustainable, Joyful Work in 2008, and co-authored Group Works: A Pattern Language for Bringing Life to Meetings and Other Gatherings in 2011.

-- Since resigning from 35 years’ paid work, mostly as an advisor to small enterprises, and moving to Bowen Island BC in 2010, he’s worked with the local Intentional Community and Transition movements, the local Arts Council, and various international networks of artists and students of culture dedicated to chronicling and preparing for industrial civilization’s collapse over the course of this century.
+- Since resigning from 35 years’ paid work, mostly as an advisor to small enterprises, and moving to BC in 2010, he’s worked with the local Intentional Community and Transition movements, the local Arts Council, and various international networks of artists and students of culture dedicated to chronicling and preparing for industrial civilization’s collapse over the course of this century.

-- Currently living alone in the guise of a hedonistic, poly, vegan, unspiritual, insatiably curious and skeptical, deschooled, and comfortably retired person.
-Seemingly also slowly becoming, in spite of his ‘self’, a kinder, more loving, compassionate, playful, compersive, sympathetic, equanimous, hopelessly joyful, realistic pessimist.
+- Currently living in Coquitlam BC in the guise of a hedonistic, vegan, unspiritual, insatiably curious, skeptical, deschooled, and comfortably retired person.
+Aspiring, in spite of his ‘self’, to be a kinder, more loving, compassionate, playful, compersive, sympathetic, equanimous, joyful pessimist.
+And enjoying the company of two wonderful, incredibly intelligent women, who are also my best friends.

 Things apparently learned by and believed by the character Dave Pollard (though ‘he’ had no choice in the matter):